 If one were to believe all these surveys that ask people about their media use, then people who are found to be “in the know” regarding public affairs are usually those who read newspapers and, to a lesser degree, watch the news.
 People who primarily consume or self-report a preference for entertainment usually score lower on these political knowledge questions (themselves controversial) than news junkies.

 On a trip to Cambodia a few years ago, I drove underneath a banner spanning a large downtown thoroughfare.
 In English, it somewhat laboriously spelled out the importance of supporting long-term development.
+I can't imagine that any of the Cambodians zipping up the street underneath the sign got that much out of it, but I'm sure some donor somewhere felt satisfied that the message had somehow contributed to Cambodia's well being.

 “The Missing Link” is out and I am somewhat relieved – it was such a long process.